chuanqisun/htmaa-2025/src/posts/final-project/index.md

 - PCB boards
 - 3D printed enclosure with engraved graphic patterns
+- 4-pin male connectors for the TRRS sockets
+- 2-pin male connectors for the LED lights
-- Failed to integrate: metal nameplate
+- A metal nameplate that I couldn't integrate

 **What tools and processes were used?**

-- Prusa MK4S for 3D printing
+- Prusa MK4S for FDM 3D printing
 - Carvera for PCB milling
 - xTool P3 for laser engraving
+- Miscellaneous:
-- Soldering iron
+  - Soldering iron and hot air rework station
   - Hot glue gun
-- Hot air rework station
-- Logic analyzer
+  - Multimeter and Logic analyzer

 **What questions were answered?**

-Can a single ESP32 C3 handle audio input, output, and BLE/WiFi networking simultaneously?
+- Technical: can a single ESP32 C3 handle audio input, output, and BLE/WiFi networking simultaneously?
 The answer is yes, but barely.
 The final firmware used 95% of program storage, really pushing the limit.
+- Aesthetic: does retro interface speak to today's users?
+I believe so.
+Several people left positive comments about the overall look and feel.
+- Business: is it viable to sell a device like this on Kickstarter?
+No. The marginal production cost of the prototype is more than 150 USD.
+I doubt it can be priced competitively against generic voice AI devices that are already capable of simulating D&D games.
+- Philosophical: what is embodiment for AI?
+How would humans relate?
+A box with phone jacks and LED lights seem to have evoked imagination and curiosity in players.
+What else can be the body for AI?

 **What worked?
 What didn't?**

-The microphone input worked really well.
+- The microphone input worked really well.
 The speaker output was disappointing.
+There were still audio jitter issues that I would need more time to debug.
-Multiple player plugging into the Switchboard didn't work One player would pull down the signal voltage of another player, causing false positive changes on their side Both devices are sensitive to power supply.
-Dropping voltage causes device to reboot or disconnect from BLE .
+- Multiple players plugging into the Switchboard didn't work.
+One player would pull down the signal voltage of another player, causing false positive changes on their side.
+- Both devices were sensitive to the type of USB-C ports they were connected to.
+I observed that only data-capable ports worked reliably.
+The BLE module does not function when connected to power-only cables.

 **How was it evaluated?**

-By ear.
-I played all sounds from both the laptop (where sound was created) directly and through UDP on the ESP32.
-I evaluated performance based on the number of unintelligible AI responses caused by speaker quality issues.
+- Audio input quality: I captured all the audio input as `.wav` files to evaluate microphone quality.
+- Audio output quality: I piped audio through both laptop speaker and controller speaker so as to compare.
+- Network performance:
+  - I measured UDP latency during the [Input device week](../week-08/index.md#udp-microphone-streaming)
+  - I measured UDP and BLE throughput and latency during the [Machine building week](../week-11/index.md)
+- Game experience: I assessed qualitative feedback from playtesters.

 **What are the implications?**

-I think I was really close to making the all-in-one voice AI device.
-If the speaker had worked better, people would be able to prototype AI products that are already flooding the market using this approach.
+The device is generalizable as a human-AI communication interface.
+In this project:

+- Audio jacks represent elements in a story
+- LED lights represent options offered by AI

+But it could be reprogrammed for a different metaphor:

+- Audio jacks represent AI agents
+- LED lights represent agent status

+We also have the gesture of plugging and unplugging, buttons on the hand units, and voice input/output.
+Combining these modalities, the device can support a wide range of interaction patterns.

+From a business perspective, this project demonstrated that we can prototype physical AI products with off-of-the-shelf microcontrollers and peripherals.
+It gave me the confidence to design and build more Generative AI hardware going forward.